tommichael88/booktomnyc/Privacy Policy.md

 ## Media and Feedback Ownership

-As per Section [22](https://tommichael88.github.io/booktomnyc/ServiceAgreement#22-media-policy-and-client-feedback-ownership) of the Service Agreement, Tom Kongerslev owns the rights to any client feedback, comments, or reviews, including the right to use, modify, and republish such content.
+As per [Section 19](https://tommichael88.github.io/booktomnyc/ServiceAgreement#19-media-policy-and-client-feedback-ownership) of the Service Agreement, Tom Kongerslev owns the rights to any client feedback, comments, or reviews, including the right to use, modify, and republish such content.

 ## Disclosure of Information